NEET: United Kingdom

-Knowledge of the word spread after it was used in a 1999 report by the Social Exclusion Unit (SEU).
+Knowledge of the term spread after it was used in a 1999 report by the Social Exclusion Unit (SEU).
 Before this, the phrase "status zero", which had a similar meaning, was used.
 Andy Furlong writes that the use of the term NEET became popular partly because of the negative connotations of having "no status".
 The classification is specifically redefined in other local government papers, such as "respondents who were out of work or looking for a job, looking after children or family members, on unpaid holiday or traveling, sick or disabled, doing voluntary work or engaged in another unspecified activity"; the acronym, however, has no agreed definition with respect to measurement, particularly in relation to defining economic inactivity.
 Karen Robson writes that the classification has "virtually usurped discussions of "youth unemployment" in the UK literature".
 Scott Yates and Malcolm Payne say that initially there was a "holistic focus" on the NEET group by policy-makers which looked at the problems young people went through, but this changed as the NEET status became framed in negative terms—"as reflective of a raft of risks, problems and negative orientations on the part of young people".
 NEET figures for England are published by the Department for Education (DfE).
 The methodology used in calculating the number of NEETs aged 16–18 is different from that used for those aged 16–24.
 The first relies on a range of sources, the second on the Labour Force Survey.

 A 2007 report commissioned by the Prince's Trust said almost a fifth of people aged 16–24 in England, Scotland, and Wales were NEETs; the proportion was lowest in Northern Ireland (13.8 percent).
 The second-quarter figures for 2011 showed that 979,000 people in England between 16 and 24 were NEETs, accounting for 16.2 percent in that age group.
 Between 1995 and 2008, the proportion of NEETs aged 16–18 in England remained fairly stable at around 8–11 percent.
 The Guardian reported in 2011 that, since 2003, there has been a 15.6 percent decrease in people aged 16–18 in employment, but a 6.8 percent increase in those in education and training.
 NEET figures tend to peak in the third quarter, when school and university courses are ending.